• Skip to main content

 The Agora is another key site for any one day in Athens itinerary.
 Literally a gathering place, this ancient marketplace was once both a political and trade centre.

 Start with the Stoa of Attalos at the Agora, a rebuilt (in the 1950s) ancient shopping and gathering place.
 It’s equally interesting inside and out.
-Inside, the Museum of Ancient Agora is filled with historic statues, mosaics, and other things that will help you understand what’s here.
+Inside, the Museum of Ancient Agora is historic statues, mosaics, and other things that will help you understand what’s here.

 There’s also an ancient portion, much of which you will walk past if you make your way to the 10th-century Temple of Hephaestus.